If you need a technical voiceover, follow these tips to achieve maximal results!

 Technical voiceovers can be delivered using a friendly or formal tone, but ideally, they should be presented in an interesting enough way to hold the listeners’ attention.
 After all, long technical tutorials are not known for keeping people awake and alert, and a monotone delivery is likely to contribute to a growing sense of boredom.

-Ideally, the voice talent will understand the script well enough to deliver it confidently and convincingly.
+Ideally, the voice actor will understand the script well enough to deliver it confidently and convincingly.
 Technical terms should be pronounced clearly.

 The pace should be slow enough for the listeners to understand and internalize the technically complex text, but not so slow as to bore them.